4awpawz/buster/README.md

 }
 ```

-Then create an NPM script to call buster to cache bust your site:
+Then add the following to your project's package.json's `scripts` property:

 ```json
 "scripts": {